edenpurnell/Telegram-Trade-Copier/README.md

 stoploss 1.01234

 # Multiple TakeProfit Values
-Telegram Trade Copier handles multiple takeprofit targets by entering several positions on the initial signal and giving each position its own takeprofit value.
-For example a signal with 3 takeprofit values will place 3 positions on your account and each position will have its own takeprofit value
+**Telegram Trade Copier** handles multiple takeprofit targets by entering several positions on the initial signal and giving each position its own takeprofit value.
+For example a signal with 3 takeprofit values will place 3 positions on your account and each position will have its own takeprofit value.
+A signal can have up to 4 TakeProfit values.

 EURUSD
 BUY 1.12345